School opens at 08.45 and closes at 15.15

 Medical appointments

-Where possible, please make medical appointments, including those with a GP or dentist outside school hours.
+All routine medical appointments, including those with a GP, dentist and opticians should be made outside of school hours.

 Holidays in term time

-We cannot authorise an absence for holidays.
+We cannot authorise an absence for holiday.
 This is true even if your child has excellent attendance.